-2. “Our service is 300 Mbps.”
+2. “Our Service is 300 Mbps.”

 3. “I work with telecom services all the time – it’s my job, after all – so I can figure out what services you need.”

-4. “Most reliable Internet service in Austin.”
+4. “We have the most reliable Internet service in Austin.”

 5. “You save money by going for a long-term contract.”